Foeticide: Laws in Canada

 Feticide is not considered a crime in Canada, as the Revised Statutes of Canada does not define a fetus as a person until it has either (1) taken a breath, (2) had independent circulation, or (3) had its umbilical cord severed.
 However, if the feticide occurs in the process of birth, it is a criminal offense.

 Laws in the Central America

 Laws in Belize

 In Belizean Law, Feticide is a crime, although the prosecution and exact legality of such a such an action is difficult to conclusively ascertain, as legal experts disagree on how the law, and its requirement for Mens rea should be applied.

 Laws in Costa Rica

 In Costa Rican law, feticide exists as a crime, but it does not stand equivalent to homicide, nor does it result in similar penalties.

 Laws in El Salvador

-In El Salvadorian law, any act which results in the death of a fetus is heavily criminalized.
+In Salvadoran law, any act which results in the death of a fetus is heavily criminalized.
 This has resulted in numerous women being charged and convicted for miscarriages, as was the case with Evelyn Beatriz Hernandez Cruz, María Teres, and others.